GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 Brain: [Vision/Vision_segmentationOfPhongGame.brain](https://github.com/KeenSoftwareHouse/BrainSimulatorSampleProjects/blob/master/Vision/Vision_segmentationOfPhongGame.brain)

 The sample project shows the full pipeline.
 First, an input image is segmented into super-pixels (SP).
 Second, each SP is connected with its neighbors and close-by SP are assigned into a same object id.
 Third, the attention energy (Ea) is estimated for each object.
-Fourth, features are estimated as raw image pathces.
+Fourth, features are estimated as raw image patches.
 Fifth, the object features are clustered into a Visual Words to constitute a Working Memory.

+Again, `Operation/ObserverMode` property of most of observers switches between visualoizations modes.

 ![](img/vision_ex_pong.PNG)